cbugtai/Full-Stack-Term-Project/README.md

 ## Project General Description

-RRC Flea Market is a web platform designed to connect buyers and sellers of used college materials within a school community.
+RRC Marketplace is a web platform designed to connect buyers and sellers of used college materials within a school community.
 The goal is to make it easier for students to access affordable resources and for graduates to recoup some of their expenses.
 By fostering a circular economy on campus, the platform promotes